MiahFuta/StylusThemes/README.md

-# Stylus Styles
+# Stylus Themes
-A collection of styles I made for the Stylus Extension
+A collection of themes I made for the Stylus Extension

 # Requirements